๐ŸŒฟAskJapanPharmacist

 Product Classification Key ingredients

-Hepalyse Plus II Class 3 OTC medicine Liver hydrolysate, taurine, B vitamins
+Hepalyse Plus II Class 3 OTC medicine Liver hydrolysate, inositol, vitamin B2, vitamin E acetate

-What each product is allowed to say on its label depends on the classification.
-The Class 3 OTC medicine version (Hepalyse Plus II) lists approved indications such as "nourishment, weakness of constitution, physical fatigue, post-illness recovery, nutritional supplementation in pregnancy."
+What each product is allowed to say on its label depends on the classification (OTC medicines have approved indications; soft drinks and dietary supplements cannot claim medicinal effects).
+For example, the Class 3 OTC medicine Hepalyse Plus II lists approved indications such as "nourishment / fortification; nutritional supplementation in cases of gastrointestinal disturbance, malnutrition, post-illness recovery, physical fatigue, fever-related wasting illness, pregnancy and lactation; weakness of constitution."
 None of them say "cures hangover."

 Ukon no Chikara (House Wellness Foods)

-A soft drink (health food) category product based on turmeric extract (curcumin).
-Because it's a food, no medicinal claims appear on the label.
+The flagship is a soft drink (health food) based on turmeric extract (curcumin), but the same brand also includes granule and tablet versions.
+All of them are foods, so no medicinal claims appear on the label.
 Many users report taking it before or after drinking, but rigorous clinical evidence for hangover prevention remains limited.

 Hyathiol C Plus 2 (SS Pharmaceutical) โ€” Class 3 OTC